mxenabled/react-native-widget-sdk/README.md

 ```
 npm install --save @mxenabled/react-native-widget-sdk
 ```
+### Setting up the SDK

-Setup the SDK and link its dependencies:
+Initializing the SDK and link its dependencies:

 ```
 npx mx-widget-sdk-setup
 ```
+### Generating your Widget SSO URL

+TODO: add description and link to offical documentation

+### Including the SDK in your project

 Once the steps above have been completed, you will be able to import components from the `@mxenabled/react-native-widget-sdk` package and render them in your